-In Mongolia, the Nomadic herders spend their lives in very harsh conditions.
+In Mongolia, Nomadic herders spend their lives in very harsh conditions.
 They live in Gers (Yurts), and they travel several times a year with their herds.
 Life is harsh for the Mongolian nomadic herders; the weather is extreme, yet they continue to live.

-Last May, I stayed in a Ger with a nomadic family in the Mongolian Gobi Desert.
-While I was staying with them in their Ger, the family casually mentioned they had lost over 30 horses this past winter due to the harsh and extreme cold of the winter weather.
+Recently I stayed in a Ger with a nomadic family in the Mongolian Gobi Desert.
+While I was staying with them in their Ger, the family casually mentioned they had lost over 30 horses that past winter due to the harsh and extreme cold of the winter weather.

-We all need to keep moving forward
+We all need to keep moving forward.

 One of the first lessons I learned from the nomadic herders is that when bad things happen in life, we all need to learn to get up the grit, fortify our perseverance, and keep moving forward.
 Some days it may be hard to keep one foot in front of the other, but the more we keep moving forward, the easier it will get.

-Life on the Gobi Desert is harsh – the nomadic herders live in a Ger (or Yurt) without air con, proper heating, or electricity.
-They pick up the Ger and completely packed and move the entire Ger, their herds, and their belongings at least 4 times a year; they have no running water, and their toilet is basically a pit in the ground.
+Life in the Gobi Desert is harsh – the nomadic herders live in a Ger (or Yurt) without air con, proper heating, or electricity.
+They pick up the Ger and completely pack and move the entire Ger, their herds, and their belongings at least 3 to 4 times a year; they have no running water, and their toilet is a pit in the ground.

-Bad things can happen so learn how to handle them.
+Bad things can happen, so learn how to handle them.

 But like us, the nomadic herders had a choice to decide if this hardship and loss would cause them to quit or if they would gather additional grit and perseverance.
 They got up their grit and perseverance and kept on going in life.

 We can all choose not to allow our hardships to make us bitter.

 Bitterness is a choice.
-We can choose not to be bitter when something bad happens that we have absolutely no control over.
+We can choose not to be bitter when something bad happens that we have no control over.
 We can also choose how we decide to react to the hardships we have in life.